Abdullahpur Ka Devdas: Production

-Directed by Anjum Shahzad, known for Khaani and Khuda Aur Muhabbat, Abdullahpur Ka Devdas was filmed in 2022 but released in 2024.
+In October 2019, it was reported that Anjum Shahzad of Khaani fame would direct the web series Abdullahpur Ka Devdas, for which writer Shahid Dogar had been onboard under Umera Ahmed's supervision under her company Alif Kitab Publication.
+On revealing their upcoming lineup in June 2020, Zindagi revealed the principle cast of the series.
+The series was filmed in 2020, just before the beginning of the COVID-19 pandemic, but released in 2024 after a delay.
 The series was produced as a Zindagi Original for Indian television, marking a significant cross-border collaboration.
-The soundtrack, featuring tracks like “Biba Sada Dil Morr De” by Zain Ali, Zohaib Ali, Sami Khan, and Iqra Manzoor, and “Oh Sahib” by Adnan Dhool, Zain & Zohaib, has been praised for its soulful contribution to the series’ emotional tone.
+The soundtrack, features tracks like “Biba Sada Dil Morr De” by Zain Ali, Zohaib Ali, Sami Khan, and Iqra Manzoor, and “Oh Sahib” by Adnan Dhool, Zain & Zohaib.

 Release

-The series premiered on February 26, 2024, on Zee Zindagi, with new episodes airing every Friday and Saturday.
+The series debuted on February 26, 2024, on ZEE5's Zindagi, with new episodes airing every Friday and Saturday.
 It is also available on Zindagi's YouTube channel and Zee5, with a feature film adaptation released in 2025.
 The series has been accessible to audiences in India and Pakistan, contributing to its cross-cultural appeal.

+The series premiered in early 2026 on Express Entertainment.

 Reception

 Abdullahpur Ka Devdas received mixed reviews.
 Critics praised the performances of Bilal Abbas Khan, Sarah Khan, and Raza Talish, as well as the cinematography capturing the essence of Abdullahpur and Lahore.
 The soundtrack and nostalgic tone were also highlighted as strengths.
 However, some reviews criticized the slow pacing, underdeveloped characters, and overly poetic dialogue, with Pakistanicinema.net describing it as a “noxious cocktail” of Pakistani drama and Indian soap aesthetics.
 Others, like Fuchsia Magazine, lauded the emotional depth and character-driven narrative, calling it a “vintage love tale” that resonates with audiences.

-The series has been described as a compelling blend of classic and modern romance, with its 13-episode run concluding with a widely discussed finale.